Ashok0/EnderalVREssentials/README.md

 [**Spell Wheel VR**](https://www.nexusmods.com/skyrimspecialedition/mods/47630?tab=files): Selection wheel mod for Skyrim VR.
 It allows you to select spells, weapons, shields, arrows, potions, poisons, food, torch, armors and more without going into a menu very quickly by press of a button or button combinations to spawn the wheel and hold your hand over the item and letting go of the button.
 It's equipped automatically.
 Be sure to set the "Slow Time Scale" to 5 in the Spell Wheel VR MCM if you want a nice slow motion effect when selecting items from the spell wheel.

 [**NavigateVR**](https://www.nexusmods.com/skyrimspecialedition/mods/47174?tab=files): This mod brings immersive navigation to VR with a functional compass which is automatically added to your inventory.
 While this mod does support equippable in-game maps, there are no available maps for Enderal locations.
+Replaced default Riften map with a map of Ark from "Maps - SE" to keep the map artwork lore friendly to Enderal.

 [**DragonbornSpeaksNaturally**](https://www.nexusmods.com/skyrimspecialedition/mods/16514?tab=files): Adds speech recognition to Skyrim VR or Skyrim SE so you can recite your dialogue lines to select them.
 Requires no speech training!